Trizahwambua/printf/README.md

-printf group work done  by Raymond Njoroge and Trizah Wambua
+printf group work done  by Trizah Wambua and Raymond Njoroge.